The 2021 annual Emerald Occasion Dinner in Chattanooga and Knoxville are cancelled due to ongoing covid-19 restrictions.

 Visit the parade website for more details.

 The annual Knights Cup Lacrosse Tournament, hosted by the Knights of Columbus, is a three-day series of youth, middle school, high school, and college lacrosse competitions, including the NAIA Independent Conference Final Four Championship.
-The 2020 tournament scheduled for April 16-18 was canceled based on CDC guidance.
-Stay tuned for 2021 updates.
+The 2021 tournament is canceled.